leahxqing/leahxqing.github.io/_pages/publications.md

 Link: [LSE CEP Discussion Paper No. 2031](https://cep.lse.ac.uk/_NEW/PUBLICATIONS/abstract.asp?index=11134)

+- Present in *The 12th International Workshop on Regional, Urban, and Spatial Economics (RUSE) in China,* Jun 28-29, 2025, Wuhan University

 ## Work-in-progress
 ### Will Subsidy Enhance Regional Innovation?
 From the Aspect of Cheap Land Price